AdobeDocs/analytics.en/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md

   </tr>
   <tr>
    <td colname="col1"> <p> <a href="/help/analyze/analysis-workspace/visualizations/histogram.md#section_09D774C584864D4CA6B5672DC2927477"  > Histogram Hit Counting Method </a> </p> </td>
    <td colname="col2"> <p>Previously, there were 2 counting methods in a Histogram visualization: Visit and Visitor (default). </p> <p>You can now use a third counting method, "Hit", as a segment container.
-“Occurrences” is used as the y-axis metric in the freeform table. </p> </td>
+"Occurrences" is used as the y-axis metric in the freeform table. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p> <span class="uicontrol"> Clear All </span>button for Segment Comparison and Contribution Analysis configuration </p> </td>